State and royal cars of the United Kingdom: Charles III

 The current king's first car was an MGC GT, which he drove from January 1968; this was followed by a 1970 Aston Martin DB6 Mk II Volante, given to him by his mother as a 21st birthday present.
 He later drove a V8 Vantage Volante from 1987 to 1995 (a gift from the Emir of Bahrain), and then leased a Virage Volante until 2007.
-Over the years he also drove or was driven in various models of Bentley and Jaguar cars.
+Over the years he also drove or was driven in various models of Bentley and Jaguar cars, as well as two Audi A6 allroad quattros.

 Elizabeth II

 In 1944 King George VI bought his daughter Princess Elizabeth a Daimler DB 18 saloon for her 18th birthday; she learned to drive in this car, which had the number plate JGY 280.
 Shortly after her accession to the throne in 1952, Elizabeth II took delivery of a new Daimler for personal use: a 3-litre Hooper Empress Mark II; she transferred the registration number from the old car to the new one.
 (The 'Empress' was sold in 1959, but the Queen retained the number plate for use on her private vehicles in subsequent decades).
 In 1956 the Royal Family acquired its the first modern estate car, a Ford Zephyr; since 1961 the Queen had owned a series of Vauxhall estate cars (as of 2016 Vauxhall was one of four carmakers, along with Bentley, Jaguar Land Rover and Volkswagen, to hold the Queen's Royal Warrant for supplying motor vehicles).
 During the 1960s and early 1970s the Queen owned a series of Rover 3 Litre and 3.5 Litre saloons.
 Subsequently she had owned a succession of Jaguar saloon cars (or their Daimler-badged equivalents), along with various generations of Land Rover and Range Rover.
 In the year before she died she was still known to drive herself (on the Windsor estate), being seen at the wheel of a dark green Range Rover in July, and a Jaguar X-Type estate in November, 2021.
 Latterly, she was often driven to engagements in a hybrid-electric Range Rover, and used a similar vehicle (in place of the usual state coach) to travel to and from the Palace of Westminster for the State Opening of Parliament in 2021 (which took place with reduced ceremonials due to COVID-19).